bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_3_Shadows_of_the_Last_war.md

 > This large building, constructed of walls of red marble, has the engraved symbol of an anvil and gorgon carved into the keystone above the arched doorway—the symbol of House Cannith.
 > While the outer walls are intact, little else is left of the building.
-> The roof, doors, and upper floors have been reduced to cinders and rubble.
+> The doors and upper floors have been reduced to cinders and rubble.
 > Light can be seen glowing from deep inside the building.

 - Inside the building are: